 The term Staff applies to all those working for or on behalf of the school, full-time or part-time, in either a paid or voluntary capacity.
+This also includes parents and governors.

 Child refers to all young people who have not yet reached their 18th birthday.
-On the whole, this will apply to pupils of our school; however the policy will extend to visiting children and pupils from other establishments.
+On the whole, this will apply to pupils of our school; however, the policy will extend to visiting children and pupils from other establishments.

-Parent refers to birth parents and other adults in a parenting role for example adoptive parents, step parents, guardians and foster carers.
+Parent/Carer refers to birth parents and other adults in a parenting role for example adoptive parents, step parents, guardians and foster carers.